RWTH-EBC/ADDMo/README.md

 __Information about the required input shape:__
 - Input ExcelFile has to be named: "InputData" and saved in the Folder `addmo_examples/raw_input_data`
 - Sheet to read in must be the first sheet, with time as first column and all signals and features thereafter (one per column)
 - The time must be in the format of "pandas.datetimeindex".
-If the time is in seconds, it is converted into DD-MM-YY format.
+If the time is in seconds, convert it into DD-MM-YY format.
 - Columns must have different names
 - By default, the delimiter for csv files is `;`.
 Explicitly change it under the exe_data_insights in case of different delimiters.